Sasquatch9228/sasquatch9228.github.io/README.md

 I will probably fix this miniature little glitch soon, but not right now.
 Anyways, I hope you guys enjoy navigating through my very own first personal website!

+Oh, and if you guys need the E-Halcyon exploit that is not listed on the website, I rehosted the website on Vercel since the original domain [fog.gay](fog.gay) has expired and the instructions might be harder to find until I list the exploit on my website soon.
+Here is the link that I rehosted E-Halcyon on: [e-halcyon.vercel.app](e-halcyon.vercel.app)

 Copyright 2024 Matthew6229.
 All rights reserved.